rakeshraih/reactheader/README.md

 # reactheader

-Install the dependency
+Install the dependencies,
 - npm install

-build teh project,
+build the project,
 - gulp

 start the server,
 - gulp webserver

-Access the app by,
+Access the app at,
 - http://localhost:8000/index.html